lumunge/100-days-of-code/Datastructures/HashTables/README.md

                 m = 1000
                 Good distribution but cannot find value because of randomizing, not deterministic must return same value when given same value as input

+        - UNIVERSAL FAMILY
+            - For any deterministic hash function there is a bad input for which there will be alot of collisions.
+            - Define a family (set) of hash functions and choose a random function from the family.
+            - U -> set of all possible keys (universe).
+            - Universal family -> a set of hash functions whereby any two keys in the universe have a small probability of collision.(deterministic)